ModelOriented/shapviz/README.md

 ## More

-Check out the package help and the vignette for further information.
+Check out the package help and the vignettes for further information.

 ## References